Christian Jacobsen Drakenberg: Life

-After his death Drakenbergs body was placed in a chapel in Aarhus Cathedral where it essentially mummified and until 1840 it was on permanent display in the church.
+After his death Drakenberg's body was placed in a chapel in Aarhus Cathedral where it essentially mummified and until 1840 it was on permanent display in the church.
 It has since been moved and its whereabouts are unknown.

 Legacy

 Drakenberg was famous in his time and left behind many portraits and depictions including one by Johann Salomon Wahl from 1736 (in Frederiksborg Museum), one by Carl Gustav Pilo from 1741 and one by Mogens Thrane from 1758..
 Years after his death he kept fascinating people.
-In Aarhus, the grocer Sophus E. Johnsen (1869-1950) became deeply interested in Drakenbergs life and exploits.
+In Aarhus, the grocer Sophus E. Johnsen (1869-1950) became deeply interested in Drakenberg's life and exploits.
 He named his own house Drakenberghus and he erected a memorial plaque on Drakenberg's house in Fiskergade.
 He operated a small Drakenberg museum, published the Drakenberg Paper and established the Drakenberg award, awarded to among others Winston Churchill and Vera Lynn.
 In addition he had an article about Drakenberg from 1774 reprinted and translated to Swedish, English, German and Dutch.

 Johnsen claimed to have made a number of plaster busts of Drakenberg's corpse although no documents to that effect have been found.
 However, since a search of the church crypt in 1998 did not turn up Drakenberg's body it is possible Johnson somehow managed to steal it.
 Scientists from the center for Gerontology at Aarhus University initially searched for the body but eventually turned to finding the plaster busts instead.
 In February 1999 one bust was found in Swedish Strömstads Museum.
 Studies have revealed the bust likely was made from a deceased person but it has not been possible to prove it is, in fact, Drakenberg.

 Danish author Morten Leth Jacobsen has written a historical novel about Drakenberg's life.